-It can be hard to implement tracing while you’re developing an application.
+It can be hard to implement tracing while you’re implementing a service.
 You don’t want to have to deploy and then search through traces to find how your changes may have affected performance.

 Developer Mode allows you to run a Satellite locally to view traces generated from your instrumented code as you write it.
 Reliable feedback helps build confidence that your code is correct, by quickly verifying your instrumentation using a console-like output.

-Dev Mode has two parts: a Developer Satellite which runs locally on your laptop and a UI for displaying a live stream of events.
-Simply configure your tracer to send to
+Dev Mode has two parts: a Developer Satellite that runs locally on your laptop and a UI for displaying a live stream of events.
+Configure your tracer to send to

 localhost and see your traces live every time you execute code.
 It’s an easy way to get feedback on your traces as you develop.

 - See traces in real time, while you code services

 - Triage and fix broken context and tracing bugs